WHAT ARE LETTERPRESS WEDDING INVITATIONS?

 Mid-century, modern printing techniques became a more cost-effective method of mass reproduction and letterpress fell out of favor.
 The beautiful old presses (check these out) were forgotten and left to rust for decades.
 But graphic designers began to seek out the process in the stationery and wedding invitation market and artisan printers rediscovered old presses in storage rooms and garages—or like mine, in an old barn.
-As polymer plates became more accessible, letterpress enjoyed a solid resurgence and has staged a notable comeback in the last decade.
+As polymer plates have become more accessible, letterpress has staged a solid resurgence and has seen a notable comeback in the last decade.

 OTHER PRINTING TECHNIQUES

 On occasion I’m asked about engraved wedding invitations.
 Engraving was a popular process in the past and has been confused with letterpress.
 It’s still used when a very traditional look is desired, but has generally given way to other techniques.
 The process, essentially the opposite method used in letterpress, utilizes a flat plate that is engraved with the image.
 The plate alone is a work of art.
 The ink catches in the engraved impression and is pressed onto the paper.
 The force of the plate on the paper causes a slight emboss where the engraved, inked portion of the plate is, creating a slight relief on the finished piece.
 The tactile quality is much more subtle than that of modern letterpress impressions.
 Given the limited availability of printers who provide engraving and the involved set up process, engraving is costly and has become a lesser-used technique.
 But I still use it… so ask me!

 Thermography was created to mimic the look of engraving without the cost of expensive plates.
 The raised texture is created using slow-drying inks topped with thermographic powder that expands when exposed to heat.
 Thermography can be used with some fun effects.

 Additionally The Bridal Press uses two types of foil processes, depending upon your budget and paper selections.
 Heat stamped foil uses a more traditional plate which creates a slight relief on the paper.
-While cold foil lays the foil smoothly onto the surface of the paper.
+While cold foil lays it smoothly onto the surface of the paper.